Close

 Teaching

-One of my most fulfilling experiences has been coaching and supervising mix of students from different backgrounds.
-I have had the privilege of mentoring and supporting a couple individuals as they develop their statistical skills and embark on their own research journeys.
+Mentoring and teachings have been another fulfilling part of my career, as I have had the privilege of coaching, supervising and teaching individuals from diverse backgrounds, helping them develop their statistical skills and embark on their own research journeys.

 Research

-Previously, I worked with the National Institute for Medical Research (NIMR) in Mwanza, Tanzania where most of my work was focused on infectious disease such as HIV/AIDS and Tuberculosis.
-My work in Tanzania led to a research grant from the HIV Research Trust in the UK, which enabled me to contribute to research at the Africa Health Research Institute (AHRI) in South Africa.
+I previously worked at the National Institute for Medical Research (NIMR) in Mwanza, Tanzania, where I focused primarily on infectious diseases, including HIV/AIDS.
+During my time at NIMR, I was awarded a research grant from the UK HIV Research Trust, which enabled me to contribute to studies at the Africa Health Research Institute (AHRI) in South Africa.
+At AHRI, I worked on a project examining access to and use of primary healthcare services among people living with tuberculosis in rural South Africa, with particular attention to their HIV status.

 Research Area